plgd-dev/doc/content/en/architecture/introduction.md

 - **Scalable**
     Ericsson forecast that there will be around 18 billion IoT devices online in 2022.
 The system needs to be able to not only handle large scale connectivity and load, but also rapidly scale up and down in response to load.
 - **High Availability**
     IoT devices are often crucial to the safety and performance of the system they’re used in.
-While these devices may be in inherently low QoS environments, it is the responsibility of the cloud to always be available for when the devices need it; and otherwise not be the weakest link.
+While these devices may be in inherently low QoS environments, it is the responsibility of the hub to always be available for when the devices need it; and otherwise not be the weakest link.
 - **Traceable**
     Many users and devices transceiving data at the same time can result in many types of errors, negatively impacting business operations.
 It is beneficial to track activities within the system for more effective error solving and future prediction based on recognised patterns.
 - **Cost Efficient**